darold/pgtt-rsl/README.md

 The background worker used to remove obsolete rows from global temporary tables must be loaded on database start by adding the library to shared_preload_libraries in postgresql.conf.
-You also need to load the pgtt library defineing C function used by the extension.
+You also need to load the pgtt library defining C function used by the extension.

 * shared_preload_libraries='pgtt_bgw,pgtt'